 I've wired up wordless cinematics via visual scripting, debugged complex monster fights in text files, and endlessly tweaked gameplay values in editors.
 And I can't wait to add more to the list.

-One of the great joys of narrative in games is seeing how the work bounces off other systems – ideally as early in production as possible!
+I love seeing how narrative bounces off other systems – ideally as early in production as possible!
 Most of the time, I'm on the content side of that phenomenon, but I've enjoyed my share of systems design as well.

 Thinking about story, character, and theme from every possible angle has helped me do the same with mechanics.